 Conclusions

-This research demonstrates that vernal pools provide highly suitable conditions for methylation of mercury in pool water and bioaccumulation in amphibian larvae, which may then be exported to terrestrial systems following metamorphosis.
+This research demonstrates that vernal pools are important hotspots of MeHg bioaccumulation, and biota from the pools may be vectors of MeHg to the terrestrial ecosystem.
 Water from pools located in coniferous stands had higher THg and MeHg concentrations, higher DOC, and lower pH compared to pools in deciduous stands.
 Although forest cover type was insufficient to explain the variation in Hg concentrations among amphibian eggs or larvae, our sample sizes were quite small.
 In order to better understand the role that land-cover/land-use plays in methylmercury production and bioaccumulation in vernal pool fauna, future studies should include more robust sampling from a greater number of sites.
 We found that spotted salamander larvae rapidly accumulated MeHg concentrations (1.5 to 2 orders of magnitude greater than their eggs), while wood frog larvae accumulated MeHg more moderately (one order of magnitude greater than their eggs), suggesting that predators that feed on amphibian larvae in these ephemeral systems may be exposed to relatively high concentrations of MeHg.
+The abundance and high levels of MeHg in larvae suggest these to be potentially important bioindicators for monitoring loading and bioavailability of MeHg in these sensitive ecosystems.
 Although MeHg concentrations were 2 to 3 times lower in adult amphibians compared to their aquatic larvae, spotted salamander adults had higher MeHg levels than wood frog adults.
 It is unknown how rapidly mercury levels decline following metamorphosis, but since mercury is difficult to flush from the body we suspect that it declines slowly due to dilution as amphibians grow to adult size.
 This suggests that vernal pool amphibians may export significant mercury from an aquatic system to terrestrial predators including snakes, birds, and small to medium-sized mammals.
 Future research that quantifies mercury concentrations among amphibian metamorphs and juveniles will help elucidate cycling and trophic transfer of mercury from aquatic to terrestrial systems.

 Acknowledgements